Applied Mathematics Ph.D. (Ithaca)

 • three recommendations

-• Please note: applicants who are non-US citizens may be contacted via email 1-3 weeks after the application submission deadline to participate in a brief, conversational English video interview (no specialized knowledge necessary).
-Though not all non-US-citizen applicants will be required to participate in this interview, definite exceptions include citizens of Australia, Canada (except Quebec), Ireland, New Zealand and the United Kingdom.
+• Please note: Applicants who are non-U.S. citizens may be contacted via email one to three weeks after the application submission deadline to participate in a brief, conversational English video interview (no specialized knowledge necessary).
+Though not all non-U.S.-citizen applicants will be required to participate in this interview, definite exceptions include citizens of Australia, Canada (except Quebec), Ireland, New Zealand, and the United Kingdom.

 Learning Outcomes

 • Make substantial original contributions to applied mathematics.
-This includes ability to identify new important and promising research problems; ability to think independently, critically and creatively; ability to complete research work by bringing it to the stage where it can be published and be used by the others.
+This includes the ability to identify new important and promising research problems; ability to think independently, critically, and creatively; and ability to complete research work by bringing it to the stage where it can be published and be used by the others.

-• Ability to communicate effectively research findings and plans.
-This includes ability to present results in the format of technical papers and have them published in professional journals and conference proceedings; ability to explain complex ideas to peers in technical presentations; being aware of funding opportunities and ability to write effective research proposals and obtain research funding.
+• The ability to communicate effectively research findings and plans.
+This includes the ability to present results in the format of technical papers and have them published in professional journals and conference proceedings; the ability to explain complex ideas to peers in technical presentations; and being aware of funding opportunities and the ability to write effective research proposals and obtain research funding.

-• Awareness of the ethical standards in the field, and ability to maintain and advance these standards.
+• Awareness of the ethical standards in the field and the ability to maintain and advance these standards.